Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 you can enable and disable different services on the RED Brick.
 If you don't need a web server or a desktop environment on your RED Brick you can disable them and make the RED Brick boot faster.
-You can also enable the :ref:`wireless access point mode <red_brick_brick_settings_ap>` to directly connect from your smart phone or notebook to the RED Brick.
+You can also enable the :ref:`wireless access point mode <red_brick_brickv_settings_ap>` to directly connect from your smart phone or notebook to the RED Brick.

 * GPU: Enables hardware acceleration for graphics.
 If you enable this, some parts of the RAM are shared with the GPU.
 If you don't use HDMI we would recommend to disable the GPU.
 * Desktop Environment: Starting the desktop environment (LXDE) takes some time, if you don't use it you can disable it to save boot time
 * Web Server: The web server is necessary if you want to use web services on the RED Brick.
 If enabled, it adds about 10 seconds to the boot time!
 * Splash Screen: If enabled, a splash screen is shown on startup (during the boot process of the Linux kernel).
 If disabled you can see the kernel messages.

- * Access Point: If access point mode is enabled, you can configure the RED Brick to be an :ref:`access point in the settings tab <red_brick_brick_settings_ap>`.
+* Access Point: If access point mode is enabled, you can configure the RED Brick to be an :ref:`access point in the settings tab
+  <red_brick_brickv_settings_ap>`.

 If you change the services and save the changes, the RED Brick will reboot and the new configuration will be available after the reboot.